WoTTsecurity/wott-io/documentation/manage-credentials.md

 }
 ```

 As you can see above, we automatically populate this file with some handy meta data that you might want want to use as part of your application logic.
+It is however worth noting that the device metadata does not have the same granularity of permission access control, as it is locked down to "root" in order to avoid accidental leakage.

 Please do note that if you want to speed up a sync, you need to use the command `sudo wott-agent device-metadata`.